SeniorCtrlPlayer/Fiction/Chapter 19 - Battle in Jiang Hu.md

 Words of praise began to ring out.

 Han Li furrowed his brows.
-This Senior Disciple Li’s martial arts were indeed not bad, but it seems that he liked to be in the limelight, just like a teenager.
+This Senior Disciple Li’s martial arts were indeed not bad, but it seems that he liked to be in the **limelight**[^27], just like a teenager.

 After he reflected, Han Li could not help but smile bitterly.
 He himself was not any older than Senior Disciple Li, and yet, his thinking was so overly matured, just like an old man’s.
 It seems that after practicing the oracular chant, his mental state had matured at a faster rate when compared to his peers.